Complying with NYC Fair Workweek Laws 2024

 What are the penalties for failing to comply with the NYC Fair Workweek laws?

-Non-compliance with NYC Fair Workweek laws leads to heavy fines.
-Penalties vary depending on the nature of the violation, such as failing to provide Good Faith Estimates, violating the Right to Rest rule, or not giving advanced notice for schedule changes.
+Non-compliance with NYC Fair Workweek laws can lead to heavy fines.
+Penalties vary depending on the nature of the violation, such as failing to provide Regular Schedules, violating the Right to Rest rule, or not giving advanced notice for schedule changes.

 What is required for an employer to legally reduce an employee’s schedule or terminate them under the Just Cause law?